Welcome to

 Hi, I’m Nina.

 So naturally I studied Philosophy and Psychology, then fell into digital marketing, moved to South Korea to teach English, went back to Toronto to study International Development, and ended up working in communications and fundraising at a women’s equality nonprofit in Guatemala.
 Eventually I started my own communications agency, Sunflower Communications, working with global impact organizations on narrative development and communications strategy.
-I also mentor early-stage entrepreneurs, students, and creatives — and have a side project called studio eleven where I share my drawings, paintings, and writings.
+Now I live in Mexico City and I also mentor early-stage entrepreneurs, students, and creatives — and have a side project called studio eleven where I share my drawings, paintings, and writings.

 What does Meristem actually mean?